manuel-munoz-aguirre/PyHIST/README.md

 docker build -f docker/Dockerfile -t histologysegment .
 ```

-This can take several minutes.
+This will take several minutes.

 ## Use docker image